wirtes/music_library_cover_scanner/README.md

 - `--scan-missing-cover` list album directories missing `cover.jpg`
 - `--extract` extract embedded artwork to `cover.jpg` when missing
 - `--report-missing-artwork` list directories with no `cover.jpg` and no embedded artwork
+- `--download-missing-artwork` download art when `album.jpg` and `cover.jpg` are missing and there is no embedded art
 - `--dry-run` preview extraction without writing files
 - `--extensions ...` override detected audio extensions
 - `--verbose` enable verbose logs